phueb/Ludwig/README.md

 ## Info

 The UIUC Learning & language Lab provides compute resources for lab members and collaborators wishing to train large neural network models.
-The resource consists of a file server and 8 compute nodes with GPU acceleration for deep learning tasks.
+The resource consists of a file server and 8 Ubuntu 16.04 machines with GPU acceleration for deep learning tasks.

 ## Specs